md-mamun2/md-mamun2.github.io/index.md

-## Md Maniruzzaman Mamun
+## Md[^1] Maniruzzaman Mamun
-**University of Florida**

-I am a PhD student in Political Science at the University of Florida.

-## Research Interests
-- Civil and Ethnic Conflict
-- Regime Change
-- Revolutions
-- Riots

-## Education
-- Ph.D. in Political Science — University of Florida, Gainesville, Florida
-- M.A. in Political Science — Oklahoma State University, Stillwater, Oklahoma
-- B.A. in Political Science — University of Dhaka, Dhaka, Bangladesh
+[^1]: “Md” is an abbreviation of **Mohammad**.

+I am a third-year PhD student in Political Science at the University of Florida, specializing in comparative politics and political methodology.
+My research examines the causes and dynamics of revolutions—why revolutionary episodes emerge, recur, and diffuse across political systems—using statistical and computational methods.
+Methodologically, I primarily work with large-N data, but I make an exception for my native country, Bangladesh, where I draw on individual- or subnational-level data to provide greater empirical depth.

 ## Contact
 - Email: [md.mamun@ufl.edu](mailto:md.mamun@ufl.edu)